mrow4a/macroscopic-movements/README.md

 1. `./preparedockers.sh` - will mock Spark and S3

-2. `./run.sh` - will build docker image and run it
+2. `./run.sh` - will build docker image and run
+it using `docker run --name spark-client -p 9999:80 "movements/spark-client"` internaly

 ####1.
 Spawn dockerised Spark Cluster and Minio S3: